openid/fapi/FAPI_2_0_Security_Profile.md

 to be secured to the same degree and hence their use is not within the scope of this specification.

+### Profiling this specification

+This specification is a general purpose high security profile of OAuth 2.0 that has been proved by formal analysis to meet the stated attacker model.

+This specification, and the underlying specifications, leave a number of choices open to implementors, deployers and/or ecosystems - with knowledge of the exact use cases, further reducing the number of choices may further improve security, or make implementation or interoperability easier.

+However, for a profile to be compliant with this specification, the profile shall not remove or override mandatory behaviours - as doing so is likely to invalidate the formal security analysis and reduce security in potentially unpredictable ways.

 ## Network Layer Protections

 ### Requirements for all endpoints